JeremyOne/Stranger-Automation/README.md

 Upload the sketch to your ESP and start the serial monitor.

-Note: The wiFi manger script will attempt to connect your wifi each time you power on, you can use the web manger to connect now or later.
+Note: The WiFi manger script will attempt to connect your wifi each time you power on, you can use the web manger to connect now or later.

 Your setup may or may not require an antennas to send and receive reliably.
 For me, a simple solid core wire cut to 17CM and soldered to the TX and RX units worked great.

-Once the seral monitor is running you can attempt to read the codes out of the air, use the remote that came with your outlets and toggle the available buttons.
-As codes are received they will immediately output to the seral monitor, if no codes appear check your wiring.
+Once the serial monitor is running you can attempt to read the codes out of the air, use the remote that came with your outlets and toggle the available buttons.
+As codes are received they will immediately output to the serial monitor, if no codes appear check your wiring.

 ## Code Discovery
-Once your receiver is working, use the seral monitor to discover the on and off code for each outlet.
+Once your receiver is working, use the serial monitor to discover the on and off code for each outlet.
 Also note the bit and pulse lengths.

 Adjust the following lines in StrangerAuotmation.ino:
 ```